osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

    iii.
 OMF assets created from static OMF type definitions and OMF containers created from dynamic type definitions.

 e.
 Send time-series values to the containers.
-These will be sent to Relay Ingress in OMF Data messages, and stored in PI Data Server.
+These will be sent to Relay Ingress in OMF Data messages and stored in PI Data Server.

+For more information see OMF 1.0 specification.

 OMF application considerations